xprogamer008/TheOtherHostRoles/README.md

 ### Lazy Guy

-Original Idea from [TOHRE](https://Github.com/Loonie-Toons/TownOfHost-ReEdited)<br>
+Create and Idea by EXC4LIBUR<br>

 Team : Crewmates<br>
 Basis : Crewmate<br>

-The Lazy Guy is a crewmate role with the ability of having one task.<br>
+The Joker is a very rough and confusing role for the crewmates.<br>
-He also ignores tags from Witch, Puppeteer, etc...<br>
+First, his ejection screen is very different then others.<br>
+Second, his death reason is quite familiar.<br>
+Third, killing him can bring bad cause.<br>

 ## Neutral